CodeSmile-0000011110110111/de.codesmile.luny/README.md

 local direction = Vector3.new(10, 20, 30).normalized
 ```

-Changes take effect instantly.
+Changed scripts are reloaded instantly, without having to change window focus.
 Anything in the context survives reload:
 ```
 local context = ...
 context.Reloads = context.Reloads and context.Reloads + 1 or 1
 print("Reloaded script " .. context.Reloads .. " times")
 ```
-By "instantly" I mean: You can code and save, then glance at the changes in the editor.
-Not even having to focus the editor window!

 You may be wondering about the `and or` pattern.
 It's a ternary, and to the right you'll find single-line comments:
 ```